kcrossen/Kivy_App_Demo/README.md

-# Getting started with Kivy by example
+# Kivy by example, step-by-step from kit download to OSX application
 ### Table of Contents ###
 [Kivy_App_Demo](#kivy-app-demo)